mbbu/Tutorials-software-guide/Tutorials/Bi-conda/using bioconda to install modules.md

 ### 4.5 Find out what tools are installed.

-It's pretty easy, we just use the `conda list` command.
+It's pretty straightforward; we use the `conda list` command.
 It will tell you what is installed, which versions, build numbers and which channel it came from.

 ```
 (base) >$ conda list